S.H.E: Covers

-S.H.E's albums contain quite a number of cover songs.
-Among the group's 90 songs, 28 are covers.
+S.H.E's albums contain a significant number of cover songs.
+A substantial portion of the group’s recorded songs are cover versions.
 Earlier albums often included cover songs; however, since 2004, the group has recorded no more than two covers per album.
 In most covers, the songs' original titles were kept.
 Other songs, such as Westlife's "Soledad", were simply given new Chinese titles.
 The lyrics are usually rewritten, but some songs, such as Charlene's "I've Never Been To Me", are sung in their original English.
 While the musical style is usually maintained, some covers, such as "Only Lonely" and "I.O.I.O", have a lighter, bubblegum pop feel.

 Older pieces and nursery rhymes are occasionally parodied.
 "Don't Wanna Grow Up" is a parody of Mozart's 40th Symphony, and "London Bridge is Falling Down" (倫敦大橋垮下來) is based on the children's song of the same name.
 The verses of "Thanks for Your Gentleness" (謝謝你的溫柔) are original compositions, but the chorus is borrowed from Mayday's "Gentle and Soft".
 S.H.E's covers have received less critical acclaim than their original works.
 During the group's career, original compositions have combined for nearly 20 awards, whereas covers have been lauded only twice.